 - rapid heart rate

-Smoking or ingesting weed on a regular basis can have additional effects on your mind and body.
-You might be at an increased risk of developing:
+Smoking or ingesting weed on a regular basis may have additional effects on your mind and body.

 - cardiovascular diseases, such as heart disease and stroke

 - respiratory illnesses, such as bronchitis and lung infections

 - mood disorders, such as depression and anxiety

 Using cannabis during pregnancy can negatively affect fetal growth and development.